ismatfarjana/T1A3_Portfolio/README.md

 ✅

-This wireframes includes the skeletal sturcture for different sized screen: mobile phone, tablet, desktop/laptop. **display: flex** is used to keep the structure of content flow smooth through the screen according to size.  **flex-wrape**  , **flex-direction** attributes is used for this purpose.
+This wireframes includes the skeletal structure for different sized screens: mobile phone, tablet, desktop/laptop. **display: flex** is used to keep the structure of content flow smooth through the screen according to size.  **flex-wrap**  , **flex-direction** attributes is used for this purpose.
 Every content is on a line with clear heading so navigating to content is easier.
-Hamburger menu for navigation bar is implimented here for keeping the navigation less crowdy in small screened device.
+Hamburger menu for navigation bar is implemented here for keeping the navigation less crowded in small screened devices.
 **Image size** is controlled with `vw`, `rem`, `%` so the **images** act nicely with the rest of the page's responsiveness.
-**Social Media** buttons has animation on **hover** so it gives more lively experience to the audience.
+**Social Media** buttons has animation on **hover** so it gives a more lively experience to the audience.

 ### 🍁 Desktop
 ![desktop wireframe](https://i.imgur.com/L4jnacs.png)